FAQs - General

 Section 4 - Withdrawal before Retirement

-1) What happens if a Participant wants to withdraw his/her accumulated amount before retirement age?
+1) What happens if a participant wants to withdraw his/her accumulated balance from Pension Fund?

-Participant may, at any time before attaining the retirement age, redeem all or part of the Units in his/her Individual Pension Account.
+Participant may, at any time redeem all or part of the Units in his/her Individual Pension Account.
 However, such redemption will be subject to deduction of Income tax at his/her average tax rate for the last three consecutive years.

-2) What is the procedure for early withdrawal (i.e. withdrawal of accumulated balance before retirement)?
+2) What is the procedure for early withdrawal (i.e. withdrawal of accumulated balance)?

 - Participant must submit the Early Redemption Form to Atlas Asset Management Limited (AAML) for an early withdrawal to take place.
 This should be accompanied by documentary evidence for the taxable income and tax paid by the Participant for the last three years to enable the AAML to determine the average tax rate which is required to be deducted.